theron-wang/otr4j/README.md

 * ☑ Encapsulate cryptographic material such that design facilitates appropriate use and maintenance.
 * ☑ States, such as Message states, isolated as to prevent mistakes in mixing up variables and state management for different states.
+* ☐ Strategically placed assertions to discover mistakes such as uninitialized/cleared byte-arrays.
 * Tool support:
   * ☑ JSR-305 annotations for static analysis
-  * ☑ Introduce compiler warnings failure at build time
+  * ☑ Introduce compiler warnings failure at build-time
   * ☑ Introduce pmd analysis at build-time.
   * ☐ Introduce SpotBugs analysis at build-time
   * ☐ spotbugs-annotations to support managing clean-up of cryptographic key material